leksea/dsc-phase-3-project/README.md

 - **Predictions**: Converted predicted probabilities to binary outcomes.
 - **Metrics**:
   - Precision, recall, and F1-score were calculated for both classes (arrested and not arrested).
-  - Model performed well for not arrested class (high precision and recall), poorly for arrested class (low precision and moderate recall).
+  - Model performed well for the not arrested class (high precision and recall), and poorly for the arrested class (low precision and moderate recall).

 #### 6. Improving the Basic Classifier